zebular13/connectthedots/HOLs/Devices/Gateways/GatewayService/README.md

 Our solution here then is to connect the Arduino to our Raspberry Pi using a USB-to-Serial connection.
 The Raspberry Pi can then receive the sensor data messages from the Arduino Uno over the serial connection, and then forward them on securely using HTTPS, or AMQPS over Ethernet or WiFi.

-- Previous completion of the ["Azure Prep" HOL](/HOLs/Azure/AzurePrep/readme.md)

-- Previous completion of the

 ---

 ## Alternative, More Hands-On Walkthrough ##